 Either you give yourself up to the Western or Eastern approach, I think, your skincare is definitely applied in a certain order and it’s gonna be beneficial to your skin to a certain extent.
 Of course, the efficacy of the skincare routine depends on your products that are supposedly cut out for your skin types.

 Plus, double cleansing and moisturizing as well as avoiding stress and sleep deprivation are paramount in both Western and Eastern Worlds.
 The book kicks off quite smoothly.
-But then, I just couldn’t find it persuasive much, when the author keeps coming up a sort of biased comparison between the Western and Japanese approaches.
+But then, I just couldn’t find it persuasive much, when the author keeps coming up with a sort of biased comparison between the Western and Japanese approaches.
 It may end up being fairly controversial.
 I’m an Asian girl, still following my Eastern skincare regimen which I’m comfortable with.
 Nevertheless, to be fair, a lot of girls out there still feel great emulating Western skincare regimens.

 Not to mention the fact that, when referring to the “West” and “East,” which goes beyond the short conversation of summing up. the discussion seems to overlook the varieties of Eastern skincare, typically South Korea.
 Renowned for baby-like, glass-like or flawless skin, it has had a huge influence on the global beauty community for decades.

 Nevertheless, Japanese table manners and traditional cuisine are undisputedly fresh and nutritional, such as rice, vegetables, miso soup, grains and fruits.
 Japan has a very long life expectancy and low obesity rate, compared to Western nations.
 So, I agree with the high awareness of the connection between diet and skin in Japan rather than the West.
-Foods with essential vitamins, minerals and amino acids deliver ultimate nourishment to human body and hence, skin.
-It’s fantastic that the book gets us some recipes of clear, glowing skin diet.
+Foods with essential vitamins, minerals and amino acids deliver ultimate nourishment to the human body and hence, skin.
+It’s fantastic that the book gets us some recipes for a clear, glowing skin diet.

 3. Very Insightful Observations of Japanese Skincare Routine and Natural Ingredients

 Victoria Tsai is so considerate when demonstrating all steps of the regimen.
 Well organized and detailed, it consists of Cleansing, Exfoliating, Plumping (essence) and Moisturizing.
 This is pretty standard for the East and even, the West.
 So awesome for Asian girls who may have got overwhelmed by the iconic 10-step skincare routine of the K-beauty.
-It’s not too late to start over with the less complicated and less time-consuming approach, which still ensures your fabulous looking skin.
+It’s not too late to start over with the less complicated and less time-consuming approach, which still ensures your fabulous-looking skin.

 Simultaneously, readers are about to learn numerous natural ingredients and products that deliver “mochi hada (rice-cake)” looking complexion.
-For instances, camellia, macadamia nut and rice bran oils can work as cleansing oils to draw out the buildup of makeup, excessive sebum and pollution from pores.
+For instance, camellia, macadamia nut and rice bran oils can work as cleansing oils to draw out the buildup of makeup, excessive sebum and pollution from pores.
 Or, enzyme-rich rice powder is used as an exfoliant to gently slough off dead skin cells.
 Oops, spoiler alert!

 Then, she walks us through some more lectures about a variety of botanical extracts, packed with incredible properties.
 The perception of those potent ingredients does not come from nowhere.
 They have been proven for centuries in terms of Japanese medication and beautification.
 I love how Tsai did that, very thoughtful.